javelin0x/lightbox/README.md

 Don't open other people's databases you get sent or find.
 Not a good idea, specially with this being on beta.

 ## Credits
-mysterious man for the help designing the gui!
+[this great fren](https://github.com/oiyl) for the help designing the gui!

 [nlohmann's JSON library](https://github.com/nlohmann)